 Oil prices jump after 'attack' on tankers in Gulf of Oman

-LONDON: Oil prices spiked by about three per cent on Thursday (Jun 13) after a reports of an "attack" on two oil tankers in the Gulf of Oman.
+LONDON: Oil prices spiked by about three per cent on Thursday (Jun 13) after a reports of an "attack" and an "accident" involving two oil tankers in the Gulf of Oman.

+Iran's media reported that the country's navy rescued 44 crew members from the tankers, saying they caught on fire after an "accident".

-The US Fifth Fleet said it had received two distress calls after a "reported attack on tankers" in the Gulf, while a merchant shipping information service run by Britain's Royal Navy reported an "incident".
+However the US Fifth Fleet said it had received two distress calls after a "reported attack on tankers" in the Gulf.

+A merchant shipping information service run by Britain's Royal Navy meanwhile reported an "incident".

 "UK and its partners are currently investigating," the United Kingdom Marine Trade Operations (UKMTO) said on its website, without giving further details.